sruffner/XSort/xsort/assets/ui.md

 user interface is not blocked in this case, but you will see progress messages posted in the status bar, and the various views will be updated once the relevant statistics are ready for display.

-For more information on the units table, the display list, and the various views, see the sections **Neural Units Table** and **Views** in this user guide
+For more information on the units table, the display focus list, and the various views, see the sections **Neural Units Table** and **Views** in this user guide